Help your child prepare for the transition to kindergarten

 Dress for (kindergarten) success

-- In the course of an average kindergarten class, your child will jump, run, walk, bounce, stretch, crouch, bend and sit in a chair or on the floor.
+- In the course of an average kindergarten day, your child will jump, run, walk, bounce, stretch, crouch, bend and sit in a chair or on the floor.
 Choose clothes and footwear that will be comfortable during all of these activities.

 - Choose clothes, jackets, shoes and boots that are easy to put on, take off and fasten.